ITC-CRIB/fairly/docs/tutorials/jupyterlab.rst

 * https://zenodo.org/records/8273524

-Using the JupyterLab interface, create a new directory called :code:`workshop`. *Notice that the content of your main directory would be different.*
+Using the JupyterLab interface, create a new directory called :code:`tutorial`. *Notice that the content of your main directory would be different.*

 .. image:: ../img/create-directory.png

-1. Inside the workshop directory, create a new directory called :code:`clone`
+1. Inside the tutorial directory, create a new directory called :code:`clone`
 2. Right click on the left panel to open the context menu
 3. Click on :guilabel:`Clone Dataset`
 4. Copy and paste the URL for the example dataset on the dialog window